terus-technology/mdbc-reactjs-demo/README.md

-# Example Code For MDBC Iframe Embeeding
+# Example Code For MDBC Embedding

 ## NOTE
 To prevent information leaks, this section of the function should be completed on the server side.